-Minoti looked up from the homework, hollered orders to someone in the kitchen and moved on to hug her daughter and from there went to her eldest son who was working out the accounts for the day on another table.
+Maya looked up from the homework, hollered orders to someone in the kitchen, and moved on to hug her daughter.
+From there, she went to her eldest son who was working out the accounts for the day on another table.
 ‘Tinkle’ the bell chimed occasionally as more people came in.

 Pointing to a different perspective

-When I told her about my topic she asked, “Should not it be the perks of being a mother and an entrepreneur?”
+When I told her about my topic she asked, “Should it not be the perks of being a mom and entrepreneur?”

 “How?”
 I asked, curious.